rpellerin/rpellerin.github.io/content/greece.md

 ## Santorini

 Santorini was... mixed feelings.
 On the one hand, it's way too touristic and filled with people.
 Every day, cruise ships come and let out thousands of tourists who flood the streets in no time.
+Most of them from the US it seemed.
 The car traffic is insane.
 And everything is over priced.
 It is very hard to find a main course under 20 euros.
 On the other hand, the geological features of the island are unique and truly stunning, it's fascinating!
 It is the remains of what used to be a volcano.
 Sunsets on Santorini are second to none.

 <figure class="center">
 <img src="{static}/images/greece/santorini.jpg" alt="Photo of the Three Bells of Fira in Santorini" />